naiyerasif/site/content/blog/2018/2018-09-09-uploading-files-with-spring-and-angular.md

 }
 ```

-### Implement the `FileSystemStorageService`

-Create a `FileSystemStorageService`; an implementation of the `StorageService` interface that would interact with the filesystem of a machine.
+Create a `FileSystemStorageService` that would read/write files on the filesystem of a machine.
+It should

+- create a directory where files would be uploaded
+- provide methods to store and delete files on the disk
+- enable file download using its name

 ```java
 import dev.mflash.guides.fileupload.configuration.StorageProperties;